guanyuzong/EGA-Net/README.md

 2. Modify the parameters in train.py according to your computer configuration, such as gpu, batchsize.

-3. Download the dataset and place it in the data folder.
+3. Download the dataset and place it in the data folder [code:0617]https://pan.baidu.com/s/10g1can5GKMoO5Vm238aFEw.

-4. Download the pre-trained model of Resnet-50 and place it in the model_zoo folder.
+4. Download the pre-trained model of Resnet-50 and place it in the model_zoo folder [code:0617]https://pan.baidu.com/s/1QMhpxyenTbiBFIhPbezU4g.

 5. Open terminal. run：python3 train.py